 Each log is scribed, cut and fitted into place and once the log cabin is completely built on the handcrafter’s yard, it is then disassembled and each log is lettered or numbered as to its location.
 The entire cabin package is then shipped to your site and re-assembled by the crew of handcrafters.

-This is a very labor-intensive process and requires heavy equipment to move and install the heavy logs, but it results in gorgeous, authentic log cabins crafted by hand.
+This is a very labor-intensive process and requires heavy equipment or specialty log tools to move and install the heavy logs, but it results in gorgeous, authentic log cabins crafted by hand.
 The long lengths mean that there are fewer butt joints to give you problems.

 Milled logs are shaped by tools and machines and result in uniform logs with no taper.
 They typically also have tongues and grooves milled into the tops and bottoms of the logs so that they lock together to seal out the weather when they are assembled.